Azure Time Series Insights Preview explorer

 Preview terms panel

 This section applies only to existing S1/S2 environments that attempt to use the explorer in the updated UI.
 You might want to use the generally available product and Preview in combination.
 We’ve added some functionality from the existing UI to the updated explorer, but you can get the full UI experience for S1/S2 environment in the existing Time Series Insights explorer.

-Instead of the hierarchy, you see the Time Series Insights terms panel, where you define queries in your environment.
-Use it to filter your data based on a predicate.
+Instead of the hierarchy, the Time Series Insights terms panel is displayed.
+The terms panel allows you to define queries in your environment.
+Use it to also filter data based on a predicate.

 The Time Series Insights Preview terms editor panel takes the following parameters:

 Where: Use the where clause to quickly filter your events by using the set of operands listed in the following table.
 If you conduct a search by selecting an operand, the predicate is automatically updated based on that search.
-Supported operand types include:
+Supported operand types include the following:

 ||Double, DateTime, TimeSpan|